FrancesCoronel/intro-cs/GLOSSARY.md

 ## LinkedIn

 a business-oriented social networking service that reports more than 259 million acquired users in more than 200 countries and territories as of June 2013

+## git

+Git is a distributed revision control system with an emphasis on speed, data integrity, and support for distributed, non-linear workflows.